SMGInteractive/SMGInteractive/README.md

 <h2 align="center">🔹 About SMG Interactive</h2>

 <p align="center">
-  <b>SMG Interactive™</b> is a next-gen IT company focused on delivering scalable digital infrastructure, operating a growing ecosystem of owned brands, and building open and internal technologies that push boundaries.
-We drive strategy, execution, and innovation — all under one roof.
+  <b>SMG Interactive™</b> is a future-focused IT company delivering scalable digital infrastructure, operating a growing ecosystem of owned brands, and building next-gen technologies that push boundaries.
 </p>

 ---